devgoeth/simple-uniswap-bsc-sdk/README.md

 // the ethereum address of the user using this part of the dApp const ethereumAddress = '0xB1E6079212888f0bE0cf55874B2EB9d7a5e02cD9';

-const uniswapPair = new SushiswapPair( toTokenContractAddress, fromTokenContractAddress, ethereumAddress,
+const sushiswapPair = new SushiswapPair( toTokenContractAddress, fromTokenContractAddress, ethereumAddress,